 50. Take a bath with bathtub crayons.

-Or just take a bath!
+Bathtub crayons and colored bath drops are awesome!
+Or just let the kids take a bath!
 A bath in the middle of the day is a fun change in routine and it keeps the kids contained in one spot.

 I also have this rainy day activity list as a PDF if you want to print it.
 We printed ours onto cardstock and hung it on the side of the fridge.
 You can also cut it into strips and put the strips in a “bored jar” for kids to pull from.
 Then the activity is more of a surprise!